rjwats/esp8266-react/README.md

 ### Developing the interface locally

-UI development is an iterative process so it's best to run a development server locally during interface development (using `npm start`).
+UI development is an iterative process so it's best to run a development server locally during interface development (using `npm run dev`).
 This can be accomplished by deploying the backend to a device and configuring the interface to point to it:

 ![Development Server](/media/devserver.png?raw=true "Development Server")